 I was closely involved in developing content for English in Action’s core learning materials: these included sets of authentic teacher development videos demonstrating communicative language teaching practices, and also videos showing participatory professional development activities aimed to support facilitators.
-For the project’s final and largest-scale phase, as Head of the Primary sector intervention, I have also led on producing a full range of printed self-access support materials targeting the various key stakeholder groups: teachers, head teachers and teacher facilitators.
+For the project’s final and largest-scale phase, as Head of the Primary sector intervention, I also led on producing a full range of printed self-access support materials targeting the various key stakeholder groups: teachers, head teachers and teacher facilitators.

-In this current role I travel extensively around Bangladesh: providing professional support and research/monitoring inputs in schools and to professional development events at local, regional and national levels.
+Within that role I travelled extensively around Bangladesh: providing professional support and research/monitoring inputs in schools and to professional development events at local, regional and national levels.
 I contributed to the projects’ Dhaka-based progrmame management team, providing input to strategy development and to advocacy with stakeholders, especially with regard to the projects’ on-going institutionalisation and sustainability strategy.

 I have represented the Open University with presentations on English in Action at international conferences in Bangladesh, India, Nepal, the UK and also at UNESCO mobile-learning week in 2014.

 Prior to working for the Open University I had spent more than 20 years in the field of international teacher education in project management, strategic and practitioner roles.
 I worked long-term on national education reform projects with education ministries in the Czech Republic and Afghanistan as well as several short-term engagements in China, Egypt, Iraq, Indonesia, Syria and Venezuela.
 My original professional roots in English language teaching covered almost ten years in secondary, tertiary and adult learning sectors in Japan, Lithuania (during Soviet era) and the UK.